PushpMicrosoft123/Cosmos-Migration/README.md

    **-requestUnit:** Request unit to be set for new continer.

    ## Sample command to export json file to new container:
-   .\exportToCosmos.ps1 -userName "" -secret "" -tenantId "" -subscriptionId "" -sourceFilePath "" -targetContainerName "" -deletingExistingContainerRequired $false -   partitionKey "/_yourpartitionKey" -cosmosConnectionString "" -accountName "" -resourceGroup "" -databaseName "" -requestUnit 4000 -dmtPath ".\dt1.8.3\drop\dt.exe"
+   .\exportToCosmos.ps1 -userName "" -secret "" -tenantId "" -subscriptionId "" -sourceFilePath "" -targetContainerName "" -deletingExistingContainerRequired $true -   partitionKey "/_partitionKey" -cosmosConnectionString "" -accountName "" -resourceGroup "" -databaseName "" -requestUnit 4000

    # Dependencies
    - Azure CLI (used in exportToCosmos.ps1 script to delete target container)